ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-a-rootkit-for-testing.md

 README.md
 ```

-This is because the rootkit removes those files.
+This is because the rootkit makes those files "invisble."

 See line 409 of lilyofthevalley.c.